syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/accessibility.md

 ---
-title: "Accessibility"
+title:  "Accessibility in" ##Platform_Name## Spreadsheet Component
 component: "Spreadsheet"
-description: "Documentation for accessibility in Essential JS 2 Spreadsheet, featuring WAI-ARIA standards"
+description: "Documentation for accessibility in Essential JS 2 Spreadsheet, featuring WAI-ARIA standards" ##Platform_Name## Spreadsheet component of Syncfusion Essential JS 2.
 ---

-# Accessibility
+# Accessibility in Spreadsheet

 The practice of making information and activities usable for as many people as possible is accessibility.
 Accessibility in spreadsheet component is achieved through `WAI-ARIA`.
 Spreadsheet features are effectively accessed through assistive technologies such as screen readers.